mteu/typo3-monitoring/Documentation/middleware.md

 - JSON encoding errors are logged and fall back to the next middleware
 - Invalid configurations result in passing requests to the next middleware
 - Authorization failures return structured error responses
+- Provider exceptions are caught and reported as unhealthy status